tab1-web/faq/docs/gameplay/manor.md

 - Manor works for any class, not just dwarves
 - Seeds remove normal monster drops but give equivalent value in fruits
 - Castle lords control prices within set limits
-- System automatically removes adena from economy to control inflation
 - Territory restrictions and level penalties affect efficiency
 - Timing is crucial - harvest immediately and plan your fruit deliveries
 - Understanding the economics helps you make better farming decisions